Large Powers asymptotics, Khinchin families and Lagrangian distributions: Coefficients of large powers

-We now turn to the study of the asymptotic behavior of coefficients of large powers of functions $\psi$ in the class $\mathcal{K}$.
-For any $\psi \in \mathcal{K}$, we study the coefficient under a variety of assumptions upon the joint behaviour of the index $k$ and of the power $n$.
-At a later stage, we will consider the asymptotic behavior of the coefficients of $h(z)\psi^n(z)$ where $h(z)\in \mathcal{K}$.
+In forthcoming sections we will apply these lemmas to study the behaviour of the coefficient $\textsc{coeff}_{[k]}(\psi^n(z))$ under a variety of assumptions upon the joint behaviour of the index $k$ and of the power $n$.
+At a later stage, in Section \ref{section:coef h psi^n}, we will consider the asymptotic behavior of the coefficients of $h(z)\psi^n(z)$ where $h(z)\in \mathcal{K}$.

-\begin{remark} The results which follow about large powers actually over the general situation of $\psi$ with nonnegative coefficients, and not just $\psi \in \K$.
+\begin{remark} The results which follow about large powers actually cover the general situation of $\psi$ with nonnegative coefficients, and not just $\psi \in \K$.
+To see this we may reason as follows.

 If $\psi$ has nonnegative coefficients and it is not in $\K$, then one of the two following possibilities occurs: 1) $\psi$ is a constant or a monomial like $\psi(z)=b z^m$, for some $b \neq 0$ and integer $m \ge 1$, which are trivial situations as coefficients and large powers are concerned, 2) $\psi(0)=0$ and $\psi$ has at least two nonnegative coefficients, in which case, $\psi \in \K^s$ and for some integer $l \ge 1$ we have that $\varphi(z)\triangleq \psi(z)/z^l \in \K$, and thus $\textsc{coeff}_{[k]}(\psi^n)=\textsc{coeff}_{[k-nl]}(\varphi^n)$, for $k\ge nl$. \end{remark}